PeteHaitch/methtuple/README.md

 ### Basic usage

-`methtuple` processes a single `BAM` file and works for both single-end and paired-end sequencing data.
-Example `BAM` files from single-end directional and paired-end directional bisulfite-sequencing experiments are available in the `data/` directory.
+`methtuple` processes a single SAM or BAM file and works for both single-end and paired-end sequencing data.
+Example BAM files from single-end directional and paired-end directional bisulfite-sequencing experiments are available in the `data/` directory.

 Methylation measurements may be filtered by base quality or other criteria such as the mapping quality of the read or whether the read is marked as a PCR duplicate.
 For a full list of filtering options, please run `methtuple --help` or see the __Advanced Usage__ section below.

-Currently, the BAM file must have been created with [Bismark](http://www.bioinformatics.bbsrc.ac.uk/projects/download.html#bismark).
+Currently, the SAM/BAM file must have been created with [Bismark](http://www.bioinformatics.bbsrc.ac.uk/projects/download.html#bismark).
 If the data were aligned with Bismark version < 0.8.3 please use the `--aligner Bismark_old` flag.
-Please file an issue if you would like to use a `BAM` file created with another aligner and I will do my best to support it.
+Please file an issue if you would like to use a SAM/BAM file created with another aligner and I will do my best to support it.

-The main options to pass `methtuple` are the size of the m-tuple (`-m`); the type of methylation, which is some combination of _CG_, _CHG_, _CHH_ and _CNN_ (`--methylation-type`); any filters to be applied to reads or positions within reads (see below); the BAM file; and the sample name, which will be used as a prefix for all output files.
+The main options to pass `methtuple` are the size of the m-tuple (`-m`); the type of methylation, which is some combination of _CG_, _CHG_, _CHH_ and _CNN_ (`--methylation-type`); any filters to be applied to reads or positions within reads (see below); the SAM/BAM file; and the sample name, which will be used as a prefix for all output files.
 Multiple methylation types may be specified jointly, e.g., `--methylation-type CG --methylation-type CHG`

 ### Output

 Three output files are created and summary information is written to `STDOUT`.
-The main output file is a tab-delimited file of all m-tuples, `<in>.<--methylation-type>.<-m>[ac].tsv`, where `<in>` is the prefix of the `<in.bam>` BAM file and `ac` is added if the `--all-combinations` flag was used, e.g., `SRR949207.CG.2ac.tsv`.
+The main output file is a tab-delimited file of all m-tuples, `<in>.<--methylation-type>.<-m>[ac].tsv`, where `<in>` is the prefix of the `<in.bam>|<in.sam>` SAM/BAM file and `ac` is added if the `--all-combinations` flag was used, e.g., `SRR949207.CG.2ac.tsv`.
 Output files may be gzipped (`--gzip`) or bzipped (`--bzip2`).

 Here are the first 5 rows (including with the header row) from `data/se_directional.fq.gz_bismark_bt2.CG.2.tsv`, which is created by running the single-end directional example shown below: